 heya, world.

 (🚧 This work is still in progress.
-Please come back in late October for full documentation.)
+Please come back in late October for additional documentation.
+The second part of this work will be completed and exhibited at Oodi Library in December 2025 and January 2026.)

 Wrong Cafe (2025) - Documentation